Harry Maguire: Manchester United

-2019–2020: Most expensive defender and club captain
+2019–20 season

 In July 2019, Manchester United made a £70 million bid for Maguire, a year after the club backed down from a deal because the same fee was considered too high.
 They made an improved bid, believed to be £80 million, which was accepted by Leicester on 2 August.
 The fee surpassed the £75 million Liverpool paid for Virgil van Dijk in January 2018, making Maguire the world's most expensive defender.
 The transfer was completed on 5 August, with Maguire signing a six-year contract with the option of a further year.
 He made his United debut in their opening match of the Premier League season, a 4–0 home victory over Chelsea on 11 August, and received the Man of the Match award.

-On 17 January 2020, he was named as the new club captain by manager Ole Gunnar Solskjær following Ashley Young's departure to Inter Milan.
+On 17 January 2020, Maguire was named as club captain by manager Ole Gunnar Solskjær following Ashley Young's departure to Inter Milan.
 Nine days later, he opened up a 6–0 FA Cup win against Tranmere Rovers by scoring his first goal for United.
 He scored his first Premier League goal for United on 17 February against Chelsea in a 2–0 away win.
-On 27 June, after the 3-month delay caused by the COVID-19 pandemic, United's FA Cup run resumed with a quarter-final tie against Norwich City which finished 2–1, Maguire scoring the winning goal deep into extra time.
-Maguire played a significant part in United's successful 2019–20 Premier League campaign, which saw them finish in third place, their second-highest league finish since the retirement of Sir Alex Ferguson.
-Maguire played in every minute of United's 38 game league campaign, becoming the first outfield player to do so for the club since 1995.
+On 27 June, after the three-month delay caused by the COVID-19 pandemic, United's FA Cup run resumed with a quarter-final tie against Norwich City which finished 2–1, Maguire scoring the winning goal deep into extra time.
+He played a significant part in United's successful 2019–20 Premier League campaign, which saw the team finish in third place – their second-highest league finish since the retirement of Alex Ferguson.
+He played in every minute of United's 38-game league campaign, becoming the first outfield player to do so for the club since 1995.